OpenDDS/OpenDDS/docs/cmake.md

 not having any sources added with it in the call to `add_library`.

 [Messenger with direct IDL inclusion]: ../tests/cmake_integration/Messenger/Messenger_1/CMakeLists.txt
-[Messenger with auxiliary IDL lib]: ../tests/cmake_integration/Messenger/Messenger_2/CMakeLists.txt
+[Messenger with auxiliary IDL library]: ../tests/cmake_integration/Messenger/Messenger_2/CMakeLists.txt